 The statutory surplus fund and discretionary surplus fund are restricted for use.
 They may only be applied to offset losses or increase the registered capital of the respective companies.
 These reserves are not allowed to be transferred to the Company by way of cash dividends, loans or advances, nor can they be distributed except for liquidation.

-For the years ended December 31, 2017, 2018 and 2019, the Group's PRC subsidiaries made appropriations to the statutory reserves of nil, nil and RMB3,316,650 respectively.
+For the years ended December 31, 2018, 2019 and 2020, the Group's PRC subsidiaries made appropriations to the statutory reserves of nil, RMB3,316,650 and RMB22,208,130, respectively.

 (hh) Recent Accounting Pronouncements